jackadam1981/ChromeEc/docs/ec_terms.md

 *   **FAFT - Fully Automated Firmware Tests** {#faft}

-    A collection of tests and related infrastructure that exercise and verify capabilities of Chrome OS.
+    A collection of tests and related infrastructure that exercise and verify capabilities of ChromeOS.
 See the [FAFT design doc] and [chromium.org documentation](https://www.chromium.org/for-testers/faft) for
     more details.
 Replaced [SAFT](#saft).